© J Underhill

 Current and future work

 In 2017 dormice were released into a woodland in central Warwickshire, with funding from the PTES as part of Warwickshire Wildlife Trust's Dunsmore Living Landscape scheme.
 A further reintroduction took place in 2018 in a nearby woodland.
 Nest boxes have to be checked monthly every summer and autumn beginning in May for which training is necessary.
-Footprint tunnels have now been installed around the introduction sites to give an indication of how the dormice are dispersing.
-Volunteers can get involved in checking, recording and resetting the footprint tunnels every two weeks.
+Footprint tunnels can also be installed to give an indication of how the dormice are dispersing.
+Volunteers can get involved in checking, recording and resetting these footprint tunnels every two weeks.
 No handling licence is needed to do this and it does not have to be done on a specific time or date.

 Want to become a volunteer?